guidefari/here_hugo/content/note/mttr.md

 ## Other takeaways from the Infrastructure As Code video

 - Immuatble server, rebuilt on each config change.
 Less likely to have a snowflake server if you keep on rebuilding it.
-  - A snowflake server is one that people avoid touching, in fear of messing things up.
+  - A **snowflake server** is one that people avoid touching, in fear of messing things up.
-  - What we're after is a phoenix server, one you can confidently destroy & rebuild.
+  - What we're after is a **phoenix server**, one you can confidently destroy & rebuild.
 It allows you to lean into the strengths of deploying in the cloud.
 Create & destroy as you need, as opposed to long lived servers that are never rebuilt.
 - No ssh'ing into the server to change configs
 - small changes rather than batches: results in less errors, easier rollback, less risk
 - Keep services available continuously.
 No going down for maintenance